fdeblasio/pokeemerald-expansion/README.md

 ### Quality of Life
 - Shiny Pokémon can no longer spawn until you get Poké Balls
 - You can now always run from wild Pokémon if they are asleep, frozen, or in a semi-invulnerable state (using Fly, Dig, Dive, Bounce, etc.).
 This works even if they have Shadow Tag/Arena Trap
-- Fly can now be used to go to more places:
-    - The Abandoned Ship on Route 108
-    - The Old Lady's Rest Stop on Route 111
-    - Fiery Path on Route 112
-    - Meteor Falls on Route 114
-    - The Weather Institute on Route 119
-    - The Safari Zone on Route 121
-    - Mt.
-Pyre on Route 122
-    - Sky Pillar on Route 131
-    - Southern Island
-- Navel Rock is slightly easier to navigate
-- SS Tidal trainers can be rebattled every trip
-- Pokémon in the Battle Frontier/Trainer Hill now register in the Pokédex

-### Summary Screen
-- The following moves now show up as the right type both in battle and on the summary screen:
-    - Hidden Power
-    - Judgement
-    - Techno Blast
-    - Revelation Dance
-    - Multi-Attack
-    - Aura Wheel
-    - Raging Bull
-    - Ivy Cudgel
-    - Moves affected by Normalize, Aerilate, Refrigerate, Pixilate, Galvanize, or Liquid Voice
-- The following moves now show up as the right type in battle:
-    - Weather Ball
-    - Terrain Pulse
-    - Tera Blast
-    - Tera Starstorm

-- The following moves/abilities/other effects show the correct power both in battle and on the summary screen:
-    - STAB/Adaptability
-    - Eruption/Water Spout/Dragon Energy
-    - Return
-    - Frustration
-    - Acrobatics
-    - Facade
-    - Technician
-    - Toxic Boost
-    - Flare Boost
-    - Reckless
-    - Iron Fist
-    - Sheer Force
-    - Tough Claws
-    - Strong Jaw
-    - Mega Launcher
-    - Water Bubble
-    - Steelworker
-    - Steely Spirit
-    - Aerilate
-    - Refrigerate
-    - Pixilate
-    - Galvanize
-    - Normalize
-    - Punk Rock
-    - Transistor
-    - Dragon's Maw
-    - Rocky Payload
-    - Sharpness
-    - Punching Glove
-    - Hustle
-    - Moves that always crit (Frost Breath, Storm Throw, Surging Strikes, Wicked Blow, Flower Trick)/Sniper
-    - Strike count for regular moves
-- The following moves/abilities/other effects show the correct power in battle:
-    - Fury Cutter
-    - Spit Up
-    - Weather Ball
-    - Stored Power
-    - Misty Explosion
-    - Grav Apple
-    - Terrain Pulse
-    - Expanding Force
-    - Rising Voltage
-    - Psyblade
-    - Rage Fist
-    - Solar Beam/Solar Blade in non-sunny weather
-    - Stomping Tantrum
-    - Earthquake/Magnitude in Grassy Terrain
-    - Sand Force
-    - Hydro Steam
-    - Sun/Rain
-    - Terrain
-    - Charge
-    - Mud Sport/Water Sport

-- The following effects on accuracy are now reflected in battle and on the summary screen:
-    - Compound Eyes
-    - Hustle
-    - Victory Star
-    - Wide Lens
-- The effects of weather on accuracy is now reflected in battle:
-    - Thunder and Hurricane having 50% accuracy in sun
-    - Thunder, Hurricane, Bleakwind Storm, Wildbolt Storm, and Sandsear Storm having 100% accuracy in rain
-    - Blizzard having 100% accuracy in snow/hail

-### Quality of life changes thanks to tutorials (credit above):
 - You can nickname and relearn moves from the party menu
 - Press A on the summary screen to see a Pokémon's EVs/IVs
 - Can swap party members with Select